elenalenaelena/elenalenaelena.github.io/pages/1-prototyping-toolkits.md

 # _1 Prototyping Toolkits

-### Challenge
-How can complex electronic be tested in an early development state?
+Prototyping elastic displays is challenging because it involves complex electronics as well as mechanical engineering and specific use contexts may require different actuation approaches.
+What are suitable tools to test complex elastic display applications in an early development state?

-### Solutions
+## Solutions
+We describe prototyping toolkits on three technological layers that can lower the barrier to implementation of classic interfaces:
+1. a standard platform for hardware prototyping, dealing with some aspects of actuation
+2. a cross-platform software layer for applications and
+3. tools for end-user programming

-Explanations on different possibilities to overcome the challenge, for example Physical Programming, 4D Printing, Rapid Prototyping
+- followed up by linked explanations on different possibilities to overcome the challenge, for example Physical Programming, 4D Printing, Rapid Prototyping, electromechanical/pneumatic/hydraulic actuation, smart materials

-Additional decision helper (optional)
+- (optional) decision helper

-### Showcase
+## Showcase
 Showcase of either existing own projects or research results, e.g. 3D Printing for the Rapid Prototyping of Structural Electronics <a href="https://ieeexplore.ieee.org/document/6766751" target="_blank">[DOI 10.1109/ACCESS.2014.2311810]</a>

 ## Workshop